WestDRI/wgpages/content/ray.md

 ```

 Here we are timing purely the computational part, not saving the image to a NetCDF file.
 Let's run it and look
 at the result in ParaView!
-When running this on my laptop, I get 9.097, 9.169, 9.119 seconds.
+When running this on my laptop, it takes 9.220 seconds.

 How would you parallelize this problem with `ray.data`?
 The main points to remember are: